The 113 Best Wine Blogs That You Can’t Miss

 Sondra Barrett’s blog is an interesting conglomeration of all of her passions – wine, helping others, science, and art.

-She has an eclectic personality who is not satisfied with only doing one thing at a time.
+She is an eclectic personality who is not satisfied with only doing one thing at a time.
 Her blog includes wine reviews but focuses more on inner happiness, beauty, and finding relaxation – all elements that wine can help with!

 Though it can be tricky to find exactly what you are looking for on this webpage, it is worth it, as her writing is deep, rich, and truthful.